 The Growth Portfolio provides an investment solution for those clients who have a medium to high tolerance to and capacity for risk.
 The portfolio has a highly diversified strategy with weightings strongly skewed in favour of growth over defensive.
 The portfolio was composed based on our 10-year strategic view of the key themes that will drive returns going forward.
 Aligned to our strategic views are the shorter-term tactical view for each of the respective asset class and sectors.
 Below is a summary of some of the current tactical calls within the Growth Portfolio.

-We maintain our belief that the Emerging Markets, particularly in Asia are the most attractive equity markets at present given a blend of long-term drivers, shorter-term technical dynamics including the depreciation of the US Dollar, and reasonable valuations.
-As such we continue to pivot there with exposure via Baillie Gifford Pacific and Veritas Asia.
-Broader Global Emerging Exposure is gained by holding the Baillie Gifford Emerging Markets Leading Companies fund.
-In aggregate our exposure to Emerging Markets is dominated by investments in Asian companies given our confidence that the region will take strides forwards in coming years and decades.
-The newly added Sarasin Food & Agriculture fund also offers a thematic play into the changing patterns in the food chain, in large part stemming from the broadening out of the middle classes in Emerging economies as living standards rise.
+Despite worrying incidences of Chinese State intervention in the economy, we maintain our belief that the Emerging Markets, particularly in Asia are the most attractive equity markets due to a blend of long-term drivers, shorter-term technical dynamics including a structural depreciation of the US Dollar, and reasonable valuations.
+As such, we continue to pivot there with exposure via Veritas Asia and Baillie Gifford Pacific.
+Broader Global Emerging exposure is gained by holding the Baillie Gifford Emerging Markets Leading Companies fund.
+In aggregate our exposure to Emerging Markets is dominated by investments in Asian companies due to our confidence that the region will take strides forwards in coming years and decades.
+However, with the rally in commodity prices we are also reviewing commodity strong emerging markets with a view to increasing our exposure to these.

 Watch the Fiducia YouTube channel for our Economic and Market updates.View Channel